hannes-dev/giti/README.md

 # giti

-Quick multi-select staging of commits
+Quick multi-select staging of files

 Run `giti` in your git repo and it will give you a list of changed files for you to quickly stage or unstage.